All OSCP exams that are scheduled for or after January 11th, 2022 will be subject to the new exam structure.

 There may be pivoting required.
 Anything in the course material is subject to being on the exam.

 Yes, the exam restrictions have not changed at this time.
-More information can be found here: OSCP Exam Guide
+More information can be found in the OSCP Exam Guide and the exam restrictions video below.

 When 3 boxes are part of an Active Directory network on the exam, how does that affect Metasploit usage?
 Can we use it through the Active Directory network or only on 1 machine?
 Would pivoting in a meterpreter session count as 2 uses?